“I know that I’m here to have an impact.”

 You probably interact with way more than 3 people on a regular basis, no?
 You probably have a few family members, at least a small friend group, and maybe 10 or so coworkers.

-Should we just throw out 15 people you interact with regularly as a number to start with?
+Should we just throw out 15 people you interact with regularly as a number?
 Does the work you do not also have an impact on many more people than that?

 Why not start there for your impact?
 7 levels of that and you’ve impacted half the world’s population.